leoAnimesh/leoAnimesh/README.md

-- 👋 Hi, I’m mySelf Animesh Mondal (IT 2nd Year Student)
+- 👋 Hi,MySelf Animesh Mondal (IT 2nd Year Student)
 - 👀 I’m interested in Full stack development
 - 🌱 I’m currently learning MERN Stack
 - 💞️ I basically love javascript the most and want to be a javscript developer